openvswitch/ovs/Documentation/faq/openflow.rst

     (Open vSwitch 2.2 had an experimental implementation of OpenFlow 1.4 that could cause crashes.
 We don't recommend enabling it.)

-    The `OpenFlow guide <Documentation/development-guide/openflow.rst>`__
+    :doc:`/topics/openflow` tracks support for OpenFlow 1.1 and later features.
-    tracks support for OpenFlow 1.1 and later features.
     When support for OpenFlow 1.4 and 1.5 is solidly implemented, Open vSwitch will enable those version by default.

 Q: Does Open vSwitch support MPLS?